 "Now you three be good at school today," said Morticia, kissing Wednesday, Pugsley, and Kitty Cat on the head.

 "Don't worry, Mother," Pugsley assured her.
-"I remember pet show and tell day in first grade.
+"I remember pet day in first grade.
 I brought my octopus."

 "Oh yes," mused Morticia.
 "I remember.
-Wasn't that the year when they banned sea creatures for pet show and tell day?"
+Wasn't that the year when they banned sea creatures for show and tell?"

 "It was only because Sally thought he was strangling her.
 Aristotle was only trying to play," explained Pugsley.